 a) Set up Your Sleep Zone

-* **Silence the World:** Eye masks and noise-canceling headphones are your best friends.
-Block out light and noise to create a peaceful, dark environment.
+Silence the World: Eye masks and noise-canceling headphones are your best friends.
+They block out light and noise to create a peaceful, dark environment.

 b) Natural Sleep Helpers

-* **Melatonin:** Think about taking melatonin to regulate sleep.
+Melatonin: Think about taking melatonin to regulate your sleep.

 c) Beat Jet Lag Before You Land

-* **Think About Time Zones:** Adjusting to your destination's time zone early on helps minimize jet lag.
-Start shifting your sleep schedule a few days before your flight and try to eat meals based on the new time zone on the plane.
+Think About Time Zones: Adjusting to your destination's time zone early on helps minimize jet lag.
+Start shifting your sleep schedule a few days before your flight.
+Try to eat meals based on the new time zone on the plane.

 7. Beat Jet Lag Before It Beats You

-Jet lag can be a real drag, often making those exciting, long trips a bit rough.
+Jet lag can be a real drag.
+It often makes those exciting, long trips a bit rough.
 The trick is to get your internal clock back on track as soon as you can.

 A few days before you take off, think about tweaking your routine.
 If you're heading east, try going to bed a little earlier each night.
 Going west?
 Stay up a bit later.
 This small change can make a big difference once you land.

 When you arrive, try to get some sunlight.
-Daylight is a powerful signal for your body, helping it adjust to the new time zone.
-Open the curtains, take a walk outside – anything to soak up those rays.
+Daylight is a powerful signal for your body.
+It helps your body adjust to the new time zone.
+Open the curtains.
+Take a walk outside.
+Do anything to soak up those rays.

 Keep water handy on the plane and once you reach your destination.
 Skip the booze, or at least keep it light.